garyzava/python-packaging-cli/README.md

-# Python Packaging & Project Structure
+# Python Packaging & CLI
 This is an example project demostrating a common Directory structure for your Python projects and packaging it using setuptools.

 ## Overview